Crushing the Residency Interview

 WHO ARE YOU?

 Tell your listeners about where you grew up and other biographical facts, such as where you studied undergrad.
-This is a great time to work in an interesting tidbit about yourself, as well, something that can help you stand out.
+This part of the residency interview is a great time to work in an interesting tidbit about yourself, as well, something that can help you stand out.

 WHY DID YOU GO INTO MEDICINE?